Charging for remediation work

 Our policy applies to buildings and properties that L&Q owns, whether freehold or leasehold.

-In those cases, the rules set by the government may apply differently and would need to be assessed on a case-by-case basis.
+In those cases, the rules set by the government may apply differently and need to be assessed on a case-by-case basis.

 The types of work that apply